-This Iced Mocha Recipe is so simple you’ll only need about five minutes to throw it together, pour it over ice, and get your caffeine and chocolate fix.
+This easy Iced Mocha recipe is so simple to make, you’ll only need about five minutes to throw it together.

-Hey, friends.
-As you might know, I have a ton of coffee recipes on the site, and I’ve gotten a bunch of questions this year about turning some of them into iced versions of themselves.
+Hey, friend.
+As you might know, I have a ton of coffee recipes on the site, and I’ve gotten a bunch of questions about turning some of them into iced versions of themselves.

 Doing that is a tiny bit more complicated than just pouring them over ice, so I went through my coffee archives and created iced versions of the most-requested drinks, because summer is coming fast, and cold coffee makes it just a little more bearable.